synopsys-sig/synopsys-security-scan-plugin/README.md

 - Enter Token name
 - Keep everything as default or you can change the Project/Repository Permissions as your need.
 - Click the Create Button.
 Then a token will be generated.
+** You need to store this token to configure the Branch Sources of your Jenkins job.
+Also, it is needed to run the Black Duck/Coverity PR Comment Feature.

 ### Project Setup
 #### Installing Helper Plugins for Jenkins: